 Back in 2010, the husband and I embarked on our first adventure outside of North America, to Spain, as a post-college adventure, where we instantly caught the travel bug.
 We spent one entire day eating our way around the open market of La Boqueria, where our passion for food was ignited!
 It was the Navajas (razor clams) and the Jamón Ibérico that we fell in love with.

 It was in Paris, France in 2013, where for our 9th year anniversary, we dined at our first ever Michelin restaurant, L’Atelier de Joël Robuchon Saint-Germain(**).
 Little did I know about what the stars meant, and what tasting-menus and wine-parings entailed.
 It was here where our taste for fine-dining was conceived.

 After reading more about Chef Joël Robuchon, I found out that the restaurant where we dined in Paris was ranked the 24th Best Restaurant in the World of 2013.
 This was the moment where I learned about the World’s 50 Best Restaurants list.

 The World’s 50 Best Restaurants list has been a major guide for helping me select which part of the world to explore and where to eat.
 The list does change every year, but the top restaurants are very consistent.
 My goal is to travel and eat at these beautiful restaurants so I can share and document my experiences here!
 In October of 2016, shortly after my trip to Portugal and Spain, The World’s 50 Best invited me to become one of their Tastemakers.

-When I am not eating at restaurants or travelling, you can find me in the markets of Seattle gathering beautiful fresh ingredients for a lovely home cooked meal.
+When I am not eating at restaurants or travelling, you can find me at the markets gathering beautiful fresh ingredients for a lovely home cooked meal.
 Cooking at home is my ultimate “zen”, my balance, my peace.
 In my home cooking, I draw inspirations from a culmination of experiences from my childhood memories, my mother’s cooking, my travels, and the restaurants I have visited.

 My only hope is that through this blog, you will enjoy Eating with N.J.